NeverGiveUp23/NeverGiveUp23/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=nevergiveup23" alt="nevergiveup23" /></a> </p>

+- No matter what anyone say's, I will never give up.
+Tell me I can't do something, or say I won't be able to figure it out.
+I promise you I will go and achieve or find out the solution.

 - 🔭 I’m currently working on **CustomerData**

 - 🌱 I’m currently learning **Docker**